jagrit-goyal/BiteXpress/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support create an issue in the repository.

 ---